Watch Finishings and Decorative Techniques

 Miniature Painting

-The art of executing minuscule drawings on a dial.
+Miniature painting is the art of executing minuscule drawings on a dial.
 Most dials using this technique use synthetic paints.
 Miniature painting in enamel is still popular due to its intense color and durability.

 Mirror Polish or Black Polish